mavdi/grunt-cucumberjs/README.md

 ### Tips

-For more info on Attaching Screenshots, Plain Texts, Pretty JSON to the HTML report, checkout the [cucumber-html-reporter][9]
+Take a look at [cucumber-html-reporter][9] for more information on <b> Attaching ScreenShots, Plain Texts, Pretty JSON </b> to the HTML report

 [1]: https://code.google.com/p/selenium/wiki/WebDriverJs "WebDriverJS"